 Some recent fatal crashes involving vintage aircraft

-Saturday’s collision between two World War II-era military planes at a Dallas air show was the latest in a long list of crashes involving vintage planes used or designed for military purposes.
+The collision between two World War II-era military planes at a Dallas air show on Saturday was the latest in a long list of crashes involving vintage planes used or designed for military purposes.
 Some recent fatal crashes in the U.S. and abroad:

+— Nov.
+12, 2022: A P-63 Kingcobra fighter plane collided with a B-17 Flying Fortress bomber at a Dallas air show, killing all six people aboard the two vintage aircraft.

 — Oct.
 2, 2019: A four-engine, propeller-driven B-17G Flying Fortress bomber with 13 people aboard crashed at Bradley International Airport, north of Hartford, Connecticut, during a traveling vintage aircraft show.
 Seven people were killed and six were hurt.
 The National Transportation Safety Board found that pilot error was the probable cause, with inadequate maintenance a contributing factor.